 Areas of Focus

-Shapiro has published extensive scholarship on civil rights, including articles in the Notre Dame Law Review, the George Washington Law Review, the Columbia Human Rights Law Review, and the online component of the Michigan Law Review.
+Shapiro has published extensive scholarship on civil rights, including articles in the Notre Dame Law Review, the George Washington Law Review, and the Columbia Human Rights Law Review; he has an article on solitary confinement forthcoming in the Harvard Law Review.

-Shapiro studied Russian literature in Moscow as a Fulbright Scholar and is a graduate of Harvard College and Yale Law School.
 Prior to joining the faculty at Northwestern, Shapiro was a staff attorney at the ACLU National Prison Project.
-He also worked as an associate at Davis Wright Tremaine LLP, focusing on First Amendment cases, and as a law clerk to Judge Edward R. Becker, United States Court of Appeals for the Third Circuit.
+He worked as an associate at Davis Wright Tremaine LLP and as a law clerk to Judge Edward R. Becker, United States Court of Appeals for the Third Circuit.
+Shapiro studied Russian literature in Moscow as a Fulbright Scholar and graduated from Harvard College and Yale Law School.